A hybrid dynamical-stochastic model of maximum temperature time series of Imphal, Northeast India incorporating nonlinear feedback and noise diagnostics: Methods

-For our analysis, we use the climate data from the Indian Meteorological Department (IMD) that provides a recent open-source Python library known as $\texttt{IMDlib}$~\cite{Nandi24,swain2024,tsela2025}.
-From this, we obtain the daily maximum temperature data $T_{\textrm{max}}$ from the month of January 1951 to December 2024.
+For our present study, we utilize climate data from the Indian Meteorological Department (IMD) that provides a recent open-source Python library known as $\texttt{IMDlib}$~\cite{Nandi24,swain2024,tsela2025}.
+From this, we obtain data on daily maximum temperatures, denoted by $T_{\textrm{max}}$, from January 1951 to December 2024.
 We access the monthly data by dividing each annual dataset into 12 parts.
 We then proceed to perform our modeling approach for each month, thereby removing seasonal variations over the year.
 Outliers in the data (if present) are removed by imposing a condition to neglect $T_{\textrm{max}}<0 ^\circ C$ and $T_{\textrm{max}}>50 ^\circ C$, in accordance with realistic temperature records of Imphal.

-We illustrate the workflow of our hybrid modeling process in Fig.~\ref{Fig1}.
-The map was accessed from Google Maps\cite{GoogleMapsImphal2025}.
-Firstly, we apply the Kalman filter~\cite{Kalman60,Welch95,Bellsky2014} (see Appendix~\ref{sec:kf} for details) to the monthly time series data of $T_{\textrm{max}}$ to remove measurement noise.
-We then decompose the filtered data using Singular Spectrum Analysis (SSA)~\cite{Hassani07,Golyan01,Kume16} that initially estimates an optimal time window length for the construction of a trajectory matrix through the Power Spectral Density (PSD) of the time series via the Welch method~\cite{Welch03}.
-From the frequency spectrum, we then identify the frequency with the maximum power as the dominant frequency, and hence its reciprocal being the optimal window length.
+To handle missing values and data gaps, we employ the Kalman filter~\cite{Kalman60,Welch95,Bellsky2014}, which simultaneously performs state estimation and data reconstruction.
+The Kalman filter provides an optimal recursive estimation framework that can reconstruct missing values based on system dynamics and observational uncertainty, as adopted by previous studies~\cite{moreno2020,haidu2025,fasso2023}(see Appendix~\ref{sec:kf} for details).
+We then decompose the filtered data using Singular Spectrum Analysis (SSA)~\cite{Hassani07,Golyan01,Kume16}, which initially estimates an optimal time window length for constructing a trajectory matrix by analyzing the Power Spectral Density (PSD) of the time series using the Welch method~\cite{Welch03}.
+From the frequency spectrum, we then identify the frequency with the maximum power as the dominant frequency, and hence its reciprocal is the optimal window length.
+We choose this PSD-based approach rather than cross-validation or sensitivity analysis because it yields a physically interpretable measure of temporal coherence.
+The PSD-based window selection links the window length directly to the intrinsic frequency structure of the signal, ensuring that the spectral decomposition captures the most relevant dynamical modes~\cite{SunLi2017,broomhead1986}.